 An MIT upperclassman introduced me to Patrick Collison during my freshman year (the 2008-2009 academic year).
-We hit it off immediately—both interested in payments, APIs, developer tools, global finance and programmable money.
-Almost immediately, Patrick invited me to join him on his first international flight: Palo Alto to Vancouver, British Columbia, in a small plane he'd fly himself.
+We hit it off immediately—both interested in developer tools, API's, economics and programmable money.
+Patrick invited me to join him on his first international flight: Palo Alto to Vancouver, British Columbia, in a small plane he'd fly himself.
 The trip was in a week.

-Being from South Africa, I knew immediately the main obstruction would be getting a Canadian visa in time.
+As a South African passport holder, I knew immediately the main obstruction would be getting a Canadian visa in time.
 I had to decline.
 But that night, I took a chance: a 3am bus to New York City — four hours through the dark.
 I arrived at the Canadian consulate when it opened and pleaded my case.
 The woman at the desk took pity on me—I may have mentioned a family member in need—and they printed a single-entry visa on the spot.

-That morning I lay down on the grass in Central Park and tweeted: "laying on the grass in central park after hacking my way to a visa."
+That morning I lay down on the grass in Central Park and tweeted: "laying on the grass in central park with a fresh canadian visa in hand."
 Patrick liked the tweet, and our trajectory was set.

 We flew from Palo Alto up the coast over Oregon and Washington: Patrick's first international flight.
-That same day, we hiked the Grouse Grind in Vancouver—the sign said it was closed for winter conditions; we hiked it anyway.
+That same day, we hiked the Grouse Grind in Vancouver.

 Somewhere over Northern California, Oregon and/or Washington.